U.S. Citizens Travelling Internationally

 If you are traveling to or from a country where a U.S. passport is not required, you’ll usually need two documents:

 If you were not born in the United States, carrying your valid U.S. passport is your best option to prove your U.S. citizenship.
-You can also use your original naturalization certificate or certificate of citizenship.
+You can also use your original certificate of citizenship or certificate of naturalization.

 Note: Hospital-issued birth certificates, voter registration cards, and affidavits cannot be used as identification.